lexytxt/messagesfrom061/messages/strawberry-daiquiri.md

 to say,
 “She’ll have a daiquiri,”
-knowing my favorite drink.
+remembering my favorite drink.

 So I dove headfirst
-into the glass
+into that glass
 of sweetness on my tongue.

 Before you kissed it off